PT-Hrothgar/PT-Hrothgar.github.io/README.md

 On your own, you might have quite a bit of trouble thinking of a Wordle guess that contains R, E, and Y (but not in those positions), and that does not contain any of the letters that are gray above.
 This is what Wordle Master is designed for.
 You can go to [https://PT-Hrothgar.github.io](https://PT-Hrothgar.github.io), where it is hosted with GitHub Pages, and type in these three words.
 Then all you have to do is click on the R, E, and Y and select "Find Results" to find the one possible solution to this puzzle.

+Here is a description of each of the files and what they do.

+##### index.html
+This is, of course, the main HTML file that defines the page itself.